SolidLabResearch/miravi-a-linked-data-viewer/README.md

     {
       "id": "A unique ID for the query.
 This ID appears in the URL of the displayed result.
 Queries are ordered in the menu according to ascending ID.", "queryGroupId": "ID of the query group too which this query belongs.
-If not given, the query is displayed outside existing groups.", "queryLocation": "Path to the query location, relative to 'queryFolder'", "name": "A name for the query",
+If not given, the query is displayed outside existing groups.", "queryLocation": "Path to the SPARQL query location, relative to 'queryFolder'", "name": "A name for the query",
       "description": "Description of the query",
       "icon": "The key to the icon for the query.
 This is optional and a default menu icon will be used when left empty.",